-If a candidate's SDC coordinator (or any member of the SDC) feels there are reasons to question whether an internship should be terminated, the SDC coordinator/mentor will have a conversation with the candidate and their pastor/supervisor.
-If the coordinator/mentor feels there is reason to believe the internship should not continue, a meeting will take place between the candidate, SDC coordinator, and the chair of the SDC.
-After this meeting the chair and coordinator/mentor will discuss their findings with the SDC.
+If a candidate's SDC coordinator (or any member of the SDC) feels there are reasons to question whether an internship should be terminated, the SDC coordinator will have a conversation with the candidate and their pastor/supervisor.
+If the coordinator feels there is reason to believe the internship should not continue, a meeting will take place between the candidate, SDC coordinator, and the chair of the SDC.
+After this meeting the chair and coordinator will discuss their findings with the SDC.
 The SDC will then decide what course of action is appropriate, including whether the internship should be terminated.
 A decision to terminate the internship is final and not subject to appeal.
-A candidate whose internship was terminated is welcome to re-apply, after a minimum one year waiting period.
+A candidate whose internship was terminated is welcome to re-apply in the future.
 However, the new application may be subject to additional scrutiny based on the reason for the initial termination of internship.